james-stevens/powerdns/README.md

 # Env Vars

-The follow env-vars are also supported
+The follow env-vars are also supported / required

 | env-var | Use | default
 |---------|-----|--------|